Laura Bailey: Voice acting

-In 2020, Bailey starred as Abby Anderson in the video game The Last of Us Part II, a role which won her the BAFTA Award for Best Performer in a Leading Role and the Best Performance award at The Game Awards 2020.
+In 2020, Bailey starred as Abby Anderson in the video game The Last of Us Part II, a role which won her the BAFTA Video Games Award for Best Performer in a Leading Role and the Best Performance award at The Game Awards 2020, despite receiving death threats in response to the game's divisive character choices and plot twists.
 In 2022, Bailey was nominated for Best VA Performance (EN) at the Crunchyroll Anime Awards.

-Live action
+Live-action

-In addition to her voice over roles, Bailey has also appeared in several live action productions.
-In 2001, she played a minor role in an episode of Walker, Texas Ranger (titled "Saturday Night") as the daughter of a club owner (Frank Stallone Jr.) with ties to the Mafia.
+In 2001, Bailey played a minor role in an episode of Walker, Texas Ranger (titled "Saturday Night") as the daughter of a club owner (Frank Stallone Jr.) with ties to the Mafia.
 She later had a brief appearance in an episode of One Tree Hill ("It gets worse at night"), which was filmed in Texas.
 She has appeared in the films Mr. Brooks, Ruffian, and The Staircase Murders.

-Bailey is also a cast member of the popular Dungeons & Dragons web series Critical Role, where she played Vex'ahlia ("Vex") in Campaign One, Jester Lavorre in Campaign Two, and Imogen Temult (Campaign three.).
+Bailey is also a cast member of the popular Dungeons & Dragons web series Critical Role, where she played Vex'ahlia ("Vex") in Campaign One, Jester Lavorre in Campaign Two, Imogen Temult in Campaign Three and Thimble in Campaign Four.
 Critical Role was both the Webby Winner and the People's Voice Winner in the "Games (Video Series & Channels)" category at the 2019 Webby Awards; the show was also both a Finalist and the Audience Honor Winner at the 2019 Shorty Awards.
 After becoming hugely successful, the Critical Role cast left the Geek & Sundry network in early 2018 and set up their own production company, Critical Role Productions.
 Soon after, they aimed to raise $750,000 on Kickstarter to create an animated series of their first campaign, but ended up raising over $11 million.
 In November 2019, Amazon Prime Video announced that they had acquired the streaming rights to this animated series, now titled The Legend of Vox Machina; Bailey reprises her role as Vex.
 Bailey is also one of the narrators for the audiobook edition of the novel Critical Role: Vox Machina – Kith & Kin (2021).

-Bailey made a appearance in the season finale of HBO's live-action adaptation of The Last of Us in a cameo role as a nurse.
+Bailey made an appearance in the season finale of HBO's live-action adaptation of The Last of Us in a cameo role as a Firefly nurse, a character she voiced in the original game.

 Personal life

-Bailey was roommates with voice actress Colleen Clinkenbeard while the two worked at Funimation.
+Bailey and fellow voice actress Colleen Clinkenbeard were roommates while working together at Funimation in the late 1990s and early 2000s.

-On September 25, 2011, Bailey married voice actor Travis Willingham in Camarillo.
-They had briefly dated when they were younger, and reconnected later on.
-They live in Los Angeles.
-They have a son.
+Bailey and voice actor Travis Willingham briefly dated when they were in college.
+They reconnected years later and were married in Camarillo, California, on September 25, 2011.
+They reside in Los Angeles with their son (born June 28, 2018).